3L Dynamic Models for Social Scientists

 Harold Clarke, University of Texas at Dallas

 Harold D. Clarke is Ashbel Smith Professor in the School of Economic, Political and Policy Sciences, University of Texas at Dallas, and adjunct Professor, Department of Government, University of Essex.
 His current research interests focus on the political economy of party support.
-He has published widely on this topic both in American and British journals and is Chief Editor of Electoral Studies.
-He is also a Principal Investigator for the 2010 British Election Study (Universityof Essex), the 2011 Political Support in Canada Study, and the 2012 Political Support in America Study.
-His most recent books are Performance Politics and the British Voter (Cambridge University Press, 2009), Making Political Choices: Canada and the United States (University of Toronto Press, 2009) and Affluence, Austerity and Electoral Change in Britain (Cambridge University Press, 2013).
+He has published widely on this topic in journals such as the American Journal of Political Science, American Political Science Review, and British Journal of Political Science.
+He is chief editor of Electoral Studies.
+He has been a principal investigator for the 2001, 2005 and 2010 British Election Study (University of Essex and University of Texas at Dallas), the 2011 Political Support in Canada Study, and the 2012 Political Support in America Study.
+His most recent books are Affluence, Austerity and Electoral Change in Britain (Cambridge University Press, 2013) and Austerity and Political Choice in Britain (Palgrave Macmillan, 2015).

 - This is an applied course which focuses on statistical methods for conducting dynamic analyses of economic, political and social data.
 A variety of important models are considered including ARFIMA, Fractional Error Correction, GARCH and Dynamic Conditional Correlations, Duration Models, Markov Switching Models, Dynamic Panel Models for Time Series Cross-Sectional (TSCS) Data, VAR and Vector Error Correction.
 Special attention is given to specifying and analyzing State Space models of the latent dynamics of processes of interest.
 Both frequentist and Bayesian approaches to model specification, analysis, and interpretation are employed.
 The course will provide working knowledge of how to use Stata, R and Winbugs to analyze various dynamic models.
 Students are invited to bring their own data sets for analyses in daily lab sessions.